-Call us optimists, but we think everyone under the sun can and should have a beautiful home if they want one.
-Even if you’re pinching pennies, there’s plenty you can do to create a stylish and inviting home for yourself and your friends.
-The first step (and this is true no matter where or how you live) is to clean your home and get it organized.
+Call us optimists, but we think everyone under the sun can have a beautiful home if they want one.
+Even if you’re pinching pennies, there’s still plenty you can do to create a stylish, inviting home for yourself and whoever you have over.
+The first step (and this is true no matter where or how you live) is to clean your home and get organized.
 Doing those two things alone will drastically improve the quality of your space.
-Then, on to decorating.
+Then for the fun part—on to decorating.
 With years of budget decorating behind (and in front of!) us, we’ve amassed a few helpful tips for making house with a slim wallet.
 Follow our cheap home decorating tips and get inspired by the ideas that prove that style doesn't need to come at a price below.

 Painting your walls is one of the most cost-effective decorative updates you can make to your home.
 But if you’re on a shoestring budget, the two cans of $30 paint it may require to paint your bedroom could very well put you out.
 Instead, consider painting an accent wall.
-A quart (which covers up to 100 sq. ft.) or a 2.5 liter can (which covers up to 260 sq. ft.) is likely all you’ll need to cover a single wall, which can make just as much of an impact.
+A quart (which covers up to 100 square feet) or a 2.5 liter can (which covers up to 260 square feet) is likely all you’ll need to cover a single wall, which can make just as much of an impact.

 Before you start worrying about what you can and cannot afford to buy, consider what you should get rid of.
 Dated, worn, or damaged items could be doing the look of your home a disservice, and if they’re non-essential, removing them can give your home a clean slate.
 One of the worst offenders common in rental apartments is vertical blinds.
 Or how about those not-so-stylish college posters you’ve been holding on to?
 Let go, or at least put them in storage.